The Bank's Organizational Model

 bernardo.collaco@millenniumbcp.pt

-Representative for the relations with the market: Bernardo Roquette de Aragão de Portugal Collaço.
+Representative for market relations: Bernardo Roquette de Aragão de Portugal Collaço.

-The Audit Division is the body responsible for the internal audit function of Banco Comercial Português.
-The Head of the Audit Division is also the Head of Group Internal Audit, being responsible for the general supervision and coordination of the internal audit activities of the entire Group.
+The Audit Division (DAU) is the Bank's division responsible for the internal audit function of the BCP Group, responsible for ensuring internal audit responsibilities at the level of the entities in Portugal and for the supervision and coordination of the Group's internal audit activities abroad.

-This Department carries out its mission by adopting principles of internal auditing which are internationally recognised and accepted, issuing recommendations based on the outcome of the assessments made, aimed at adding value to the organisation and improving the control and quality of the Bank's operations, contributing to the achievement of its strategic interests and ensuring that:
+The DAU carries out its mission by adopting principles of internal audit which are internationally recognised and accepted, issuing recommendations based on the outcome of the assessments made, aimed at adding value to the organisation and improving the control and quality of the Bank's operations, contributing to the achievement of its strategic interests and ensuring that:

-• The Bank's capital assessment system is adequate in relation to its level of risk exposure;
+• The system of assessment of the Bank’s capital is adequate in relation to its level of exposure to risk;

-• The different governing bodies interact in an adequate, effective and efficient manner;
+• The different governance bodies interact appropriately, effectively and efficiently;

-• The operations are recorded correctly and the operational, financial and management information is rigorous, reliable and timely;
+• The operations are recorded correctly and the operational, financial and management information is rigorous, reliable and provided in due time;

-• The safeguarding and security of the interests and assets of the Bank and Group or of those which were entrusted to them are duly ensured;
+• The safeguard and security of the interests and assets of the Bank and Group or which were entrusted to them are duly ensured;

-• The Employees perform their duties in conformity with the internal policies, codes of conduct, rules and procedures and with the legislation and other applicable regulations;
+• Employees perform their duties in conformity with the internal policies, codes of conduct, rules and internal procedures and with the legislation and other applicable regulations;

-• The resources are economically acquired, efficiently used and adequately protected;
+• Resources are economically acquired, efficiently used and adequately protected;

-• The programmes, plans and objectives defined by the management are followed through;
+• Programmes, plans and objectives defined by the management are complied with;

-• The legal and regulatory matters of impact on the organisation are recognised, clearly understood and duly addressed.
+• Legal and regulatory matters that impact the organisation are recognised, clearly understood, and properly addressed.

 External Auditors

-The Audit Committee is responsible for the internal supervision of the independence of the External Auditor, namely in what regards the provision of additional services, as well as for the pertaining performance assessment.
+The CAud is responsible for the internal supervision of the External Auditor's independence, namely with regard to the provision of non-audit services, as well as the respective performance evaluation.